 Planning is the key.
 Think several weeks in advance about what you will need for your trip, so you will not be stressed out at the last minute.
 Processing time is up to five business days.
 Travel endorsements are valid for one year.

 How do I receive a travel endorsement?

 Fill out and submit the "Travel Request" form in iCAT and follow the instructions provided.

-Note: If there have been any major changes in your financial support, please provide written documentation from the funding source (i.e. change from personal funds to assistantship, etc.) An updated I-20 or DS-2019 will be issued prior to your departure.
+Note: If there have been any major changes in your financial support, please provide written documentation from the funding source (i.e. change from personal funds to assistantship, etc.) Your I-20 or DS-2019 will be updated to reflect the change.

 Students are advised to carry these documents with them for travel purposes: